maliput/maliput_infrastructure/README.md

 preconditions that our packages introduce but `rosdep` cannot satisfy. **These tools are not part of the standard ROS2's development workflow**, and therefore their usage and extension should be sparse at best.

+## List of repositories

+The following is an exhaustive list of the repositories where all relevant packages live, excluding repositories for upstream dependencies:

+- [ToyotaResearchInstitute/delphyne](https://github.com/ToyotaResearchInstitute/delphyne/), that contains a package with the back-end for a traffic level simulator for autonomous driving.
+- [ToyotaResearchInstitute/delphyne-gui](https://github.com/ToyotaResearchInstitute/delphyne-gui/), that contains a package with the front-end for a traffic level simulator for autonomous driving.
+- [ToyotaResearchInstitute/drake-ros](https://github.com/ToyotaResearchInstitute/drake-ros/), that contains a vendoring package for [`drake`](https://github.com/RobotLocomotion/drake).
+- [ToyotaResearchInstitute/malidrive](https://github.com/ToyotaResearchInstitute/malidrive/), that contains a package with a `maliput` backend for the OpenDrive specification.
+- [ToyotaResearchInstitute/maliput](https://github.com/ToyotaResearchInstitute/maliput/), that contains packages introducing `maliput`, a road network runtime interface, and reference backends: `dragway` and `multilane`.

 ## How to use CI

 CI jobs build and test relevant packages for each repository on every PR.
 Being a multi-repository project,